sijbrenvv/Completions_for_Broca-s_aphasia/README.md

 jobscripts/auth_comp.sh
 ```

-See the bash script and `authentic_completion.py --help` to reuse the code with different input sentences.
+See the bash script and `python authentic_completion.py --help` to reuse the code with different input sentences.
 Please find the generated completions for the authentic input in the [experiment folder](https://github.com/sijbrenvv/Completions_for_Broca-s_aphasia/tree/main/exp/completion/SBCSAE) as well.